os-climate/sostrades-dev-tools/README.md

 # sostrades-dev-tools : Setup SoStrades platform

 This repository contains files for local platform deployment, and local for virtual environment venv creation.
-It also contains default vscode workspace configuration files
+It also contains default vscode workspace configuration files.

 ## 1. Choose your environment